Cordagoth/Blue-Protocol-Midi-Controller-/GUIDE.md

 before the song starts, giving you time to click into the game.

-**Imprecision** (off to 8% per note, default off) - occasionally plays a brief wrong note and corrects it, like a real player fumbling.
+**Imprecision** (off to 8% per note, default off) - occasionally plays a brief wrong note and corrects it.
 Cosmetic;
 leave at off for clean playback.

 ## Live input (play a MIDI keyboard)